 Wringing every emotion out of the cases

-Spectacular things happened over the years – I can’t resist getting into spoilers.
-Ellenor defended a friend who one day showed up at the office with a severed head in his bag.
+Spectacular things happened over the years – I can’t resist touching on a few spoilers.
+There was a case where a man one day showed up at the office with a severed head in his bag.
 Jimmy had an affair with a judge who turned out to be not quite right in the head.
-Lindsay was knifed by an unknown person dressed as a nun, and subsequently stalked by a cannibalistic murderer, which ended with Lindsay shooting him and being convicted of his murder.
-Oh, and a bomb destroyed the office in the fourth season, almost killing Rebecca.
-Sounds like typical soap opera stuff, but the writers kept it somewhat real and absolutely riveting.
-They were always good, along with the superb cast, at wringing every emotion out of the cases and the events in the main characters’ lives.
-They made damned sure you never stopped believing in these people.
+Lindsay was knifed by an unknown person dressed as a nun, and subsequently stalked by a cannibalistic killer, which ended with a shooting and a murder trial.
+As if that wasn’t enough, a bomb destroyed the office in the fourth season, almost killing a major character.

 The final sequence ended on a surprisingly depressing note, with Bobby returning to the old office, sitting in a chair, quietly sobbing.
 He was the only one unable to let go and move on.
-Appropriate closure to an often dark, gritty TV show.
+Appropriate closure to a dark yet warmly satisfying TV series.

 The Practice 1997-2004:U.S. Made for TV.
 168 episodes.
 Color.
 Created by David E. Kelley.
 Theme: Jon Hassell.
 Cast: Dylan McDermott (Bobby Donnell, 97-03), James Spader (Alan Shore, 03-04), Steve Harris (Eugene Young), Camryn Manheim, Lara Flynn Boyle (97-03), Kelli Williams (97-03), Michael Badalucco, Lisa Gay Hamilton (97-03), Marla Sokoloff (98-03), Jessica Capshaw (02-04), Rhona Mitra (03-04).